 for bears to attend to those kinds

 of things.
-Maybe bears can attend fully to
+Maybe they can attend fully to

-tearing logs apart and pay no attention at all
+tearing logs apart, and attend not at all

 But really?
 Really?
 I doubt it.